TpRedNinja/Route-Tracker/Documents-Important stuff/Planned Stuff.md

 - Implement improved UI with game switching

 ### Long-term Vision
+- Support for more games with a file detailing all games supported
 - Multi-language support(maybe)
 - LiveSplit integration via server plugin (load routes from splits)(maybe)
-- Support for more games
-- Image support to show collectible locations in-game
+- Image support to show collectible locations in-game when hovering over route entry(maybe)